external-mirrors/phoenix/README.md

 This is very complex as there are a lot of functions that would need to be implemented.
 These days remote streaming options are more efficient.
 Alternatively a proxy for glx could be implemented that does remote rendering.

 ## Differences between the X11 protocol and Phoenix
+### Core protocol
-* Several parts of the X11 protocol (core) are mandatory to be implemented by an X server, such as font related operations.
+Several parts of the X11 protocol (core) are mandatory to be implemented by an X server, such as font related operations.
 However these are not going to be implemented in Phoenix.

+### Strings
-* Strings are in ISO Latin-1 encoding in the X11 protocol unless specified otherwise, however in Phoenix all strings are UTF-8 unless the protocol states that it's not an ISO Latin-1 string.
+Strings are in ISO Latin-1 encoding in the X11 protocol unless specified otherwise, however in Phoenix all strings are UTF-8 unless the protocol states that it's not an ISO Latin-1 string.

 ## Installing
 Run: